frankstepanski/js-fullstack-course/11-JavaScript DOM/demos/3-tictactoe/readme.md

 This project strengthens your understanding of **layout (CSS Grid)**, **logic (JavaScript)**, and **user interaction (DOM events)**.
 It also challenges your creativity and problem-solving skills as you translate abstract game rules into step-by-step logic that a computer can follow.

-By completing this, you’ll have a small but complete web application — something that reacts to user actions, updates dynamically, and represents real-world software development patterns in miniature.

 ### What the Game Should Do (Functionality)

 - Two players: **X** and **O**, taking turns.